North Carolina Central University

 GIS Software Licenses

 As one of the sixteen UNC institutions, NCCU is party to the university-wide site license agreement with ESRI - a leading provider of GIS software.
 GIS users in the NCCU domain have access to several software packages including ESRI’s ArcGIS - one of the more popular in the market.
-The DEEGS acts as a facilitator by providing ESRI licenses to departments as per their requirements.

 Environmental Science Laboratories